 Wait for Engine to cool, then clean Engine with dry cloth.
 NOTICE: Do not clean using water.
-The water will gradually enter the Engine and cause rust damage.
+The water can cause rust damage over time.
 Apply a thin coat of rust preventive oil to all metal parts.

-2. FUEL:

-Gasoline Treatment/Draining the Fuel Tank
+2. FUEL: Gasoline Treatment/Draining the Fuel Tank